Standard python imports

 It can often be tedious to create easily usable customized simulation objects from scratch, as there are various details to consider.
-For instance, if one wants to create an easily-usable beam source from scratch, one must create functionality to automatically interpret the source plane into field coordinates, handle conversion for polar and azimuthal angles, handle different direction specifications, etc. This all becomes very complicated to build, so there is often a tradeoff between ease of construction and ease of use.
+For instance, if one wants to create an easily-usable beam source from scratch, one must create functionality to automatically interpret the source plane into field coordinates, handle conversion for polar and azimuthal angles, handle different direction specifications, etc. This all becomes much more complicated to build than Tidy3D's natively supported Gaussian beam.

-Fortunately, we can take advantage of the fact that Tidy3D's Python frontend is open source is open source to create complex Gaussian sources without needing to consider any of these extraneous functionalities.
-Namely, we use the Tidy3D BeamProfile class to handle all extra usability considerations, so we only need to define the scalar field profile for the propagation direction.
-The BeamProfile object will then automatically create, interpolate, and rotate the field amplitudes according to the geometry of the source plane and specified angles.
+Fortunately, we can take advantage of the fact that Tidy3D is open source to create complex Gaussian sources without needing to consider any of these extraneous functionalities.
+Namely, we use the Tidy3D BeamProfile class to handle all extra usability considerations, so we only need to define the scalar field profile for z being the propagation direction.
+The BeamProfile object will automatically rotate the field amplitudes according to the geometry of the source plane and specified angles.

 This is just one way in which we can take advantage of the open source nature of Tidy3D, and these principles can be applied to any base object class that Tidy3D provides.